tremc/tremc/README.md

 * L		: Set seed ratio of torrent +
 * m		: Move torrent to another directory +
 * R, Shift+Del	: Remove torrent and delete its data
+* `     : Open menu of actions with not keyboard bindings

 An action marked with + acts on:
 * Viewed torrent in details mode